zejunoliviazheng/zejunoliviazheng.github.io/resume.md

 # Education
 ## University of Washington (Seattle, WA)

+[University of Washington][]
-*[University 1][] University of Washington is the country's top public research institution and one of the oldest universities on the West Coast.*
+>University of Washington is the country's top public research institution and one of the oldest universities on the West Coast.
+--U.S. News & World Report

 **Major: Geography: data science**